 You want the flat-bottomed sort of masher, with lots of holes, not the squiggly kind that looks like a bicycle rack.

 I included the image below so you could see what it should look like.
 That design will work fine.
-The one on the right will mash potatoes, but will be useless for spaetzle.
+The one on the bottom will mash potatoes, but will be useless for spaetzle.

 A super-easy way to get your noodle fix.
 And, with my method you don't need any special tools either.